Brandon Bays: Biography

-She was born in Trenton, New Jersey to an American father and a Austrian mother, who grew up in Vienna, Austria.At age 35, she first visited India, a country she later referred to as her “spiritual home.”
+She was born in Trenton, New Jersey to an American father and an Austrian mother, who grew up in Vienna, Austria.
+At age 35, she first visited India, a country she later referred to as her “spiritual home.”
 She has studied the teachings of Indian spiritual masters, including Ramana Maharshi and his student HWL Poonja, who gave her the spiritual name “Janaki,” meaning “born of the self.”

 She worked for Tony Robbins for 10 years, presenting the Living Health program as a Master Trainer.

 She is the author of the book The Journey, first published in 1999 and later reissued in 2012.
 The book has been translated into multiple languages and forms the basis for her therapeutic approach.

 Bays says that her healing method originated from a personal health experience in which she was diagnosed with a large abdominal tumor.
 She recovered without surgery or conventional medical treatment over a six-week period.
 She attributes her recovery to a process involving emotional release, accessing subconscious memories, forgiveness, and a form of spiritual connection she describes as "Source" or "infinite intelligence."

 Following this experience, Bays developed The Journey Method, a process-based approach that combines emotional introspection and guided self-inquiry.

 The Journey also incorporates elements of Neuro-Linguistic Programming (NLP) and includes specific approaches to address phobias and emotional traumas.